ECB2020/Hobyah/README.md

 Hobyah.py is the main program file.

-SESv41conv.py is a routine that converts US customary units to SI, based on the conversion factors in the SES v4.1 code.
+SESv41conv.py is a routine that converts SES v4.1 output files (PRN files) in US customary units to SI, based on the conversion factors in the SES v4.1 code.
 It writes a shortened transcript in SI units and saves the SES file's data in a form suitable for pickling and plotting.

 Generics.py, syntax.py and UScustomary.py are ancillary routines that are likely to be used by several different main programs.